About the Addie Wyatt Center

 History:

-The project is an outgrowth of the 40th commemoration of the Chicago Freedom Movement held in 2006 and our book, The Chicago Freedom Movement: Martin Luther King Jr. and Civil Rights Activism in the North (University Press of Kentucky, 2016; edited by Mary Lou Finley, Bernard LaFayette, James Ralph and Pam Smith).
+The Addie Wyatt Center is an outgrowth of the 40th commemoration of the Chicago Freedom Movement held in 2006 and our book, The Chicago Freedom Movement: Martin Luther King Jr. and Civil Rights Activism in the North (University Press of Kentucky, 2016; edited by Mary Lou Finley, Bernard LaFayette, James Ralph and Pam Smith).
 Each of the four co-founders of the AWC -- Pam Smith, Mary Lou Finley, Sherri Bevel and Gail Schechter – contributed to the book’s development and has a background in some aspect of work in the Movement.

 Martin Luther King Jr.’s six principles of nonviolence performed as a song